 - Emerging market private markets have long been dominated by growth-oriented investors focused on one country or region, who are often limited by mandate to buying existing businesses utilizing traditional equity structures.
-This leaves significant opportunity for the relatively few value-oriented investors who have the global networks and orientation to agnostically find value and efficiently execute across markets, with the flexibility to build vs. buy and a mandate that allows optimal deal structuring.
+This leaves significant opportunity for the relatively few value-oriented investors who have the global networks and orientation to agnostically execute across markets and offer customized capital solutions.

 - Middle market companies operating globally (or with global aspirations) often find it hard to obtain capital given that most emerging market private equity investors have a limited geographical mandate.
-Moreover, ACM's global networks and proven ability to support global expansion make us a partner of choice for many of these companies.
+Moreover, Albright Capital's global networks and proven ability to support global expansion make us a partner of choice for these companies.

 EM Corporate Credit

 The emerging market corporate credit market is now as large as the US high yield market, after rapid, quantitative-easing-driven growth since the Global Financial Crisis.
 Idiosyncratic restructuring opportunities (delivering inherently low correlation) should persist for a long time.

 - Opportunities to take advantage of investor misconceptions of political risk in certain jurisdictions & good companies operating in out-of-favor jurisdictions or circumstances should be continuously available.

 Distressed Credit Opportunity